BookStackApp/website/content/docs/admin/hacking-bookstack.md

 Documentation for this system is contained within [the project repo here](https://github.com/BookStackApp/BookStack/blob/development/dev/docs/logical-theme-system.md).

 _**Note: Only the API described in the logical-theme-system document is considered stable & supported.
 Any usage of other application classes is regarded as unstable and unsupported.**_

+You can find examples of logical theme system customizations on the [hacks part of this site](/hacks/).

 ---